Refection of Hall Avenue

 To plan this work, please contact the Urban Planning, Permits, and Inspection Department at 450-672-4444 or urbanisme@saint-lambert.ca.
 You will need the application form for the construction or modification of a driveway.

-If you have an automatic sprinkler system running along the sidewalk, it is your responsibility to shut off the system and dig up your sprinkler heads and pipes within a 600 mm (2’) wide perimeter from the sidewalk before work begins.
+If you have an automatic sprinkler system running along the sidewalk, it is your responsibility to shut off the system and dig up your sprinkler heads and pipes within a 600 mm (2’) wide perimeter from the sidewalk before May 25, 2026.
 Sprinkler heads and pipes that are visible and damaged during the work will be repaired by the City.
 Systems that have not been dug up by the owner must be repaired by the owner at their own expense in the event of damage.

 During the construction period, household waste, recycling bins, and brown bins must be placed at the curb before 5:30 a.m. on the morning of collection, as usual.
 The contractor will move them as needed.